Scleral Lenses for Keratoconus

 Both rigid gas permeable (GP) lenses and scleral lenses provide the eyes with sufficient oxygen.
 However, scleral lenses provide more comfort and stable vision than traditional GP lenses.
 In most cases, scleral contact lenses are the optimal choice of treatment for patients with keratoconus and irregularly-shaped corneas.

-If you have Keratoconus and are interested in scleral lenses, Dr. Angelina Bergin at River Oaks Family Optometry can help.
-We serve patients from all over San Jose, Santa Clara, Fruitdale and East San Jose, California and provides the highest level of care.
+If you have Keratoconus and are interested in scleral lenses, Dr. Elaine Chung at River Oaks Family Optometry can help.
+We serve patients from all over North San Jose, Milpitas, Santa Clara and Sunnyvale, California and provides the highest level of care.

 Two Major Benefits of Scleral Lenses for Keratoconus